hugginsio/git-view-work-item/README.md

 The following properties are available for you to insert into the URL:

+- `Directory`: the current directory name (but not the full path).
 - `Identifier`: the identifier extracted from the current branch name.
+- `Repository`: the repository name, taken from `remote.origin.url`.
+- `Url`: the URL of the repository, taken from `remote.origin.url`.

 You can learn more about Go text templates in the [package documentation][go-text-templates].